Museum Hours of Operation

 The Lucy Laney High School, Laney Walker Boulevard (formerly Gwinnett Street) and the Laney Walker North Historic District have all been named in Ms. Laney's honor.
 Now through the restoration of her home by Delta House, Inc., another important cultural institution has been dedicated in her memory.
 The museum is open to all.

-The Lucy Craft Laney Museum of Black History Now on YouTube!
+The mission of the Lucy Craft Laney Museum of Black History is to promote the legacy